 In accordance with our policy, we completed our most recent annual evaluation for impairment of goodwill as of the first day of the fourth fiscal quarter of 2012.
 We utilized a six year discounted cash flow analysis with a terminal year in combination with a comparable company market approach to determine the fair value of our reporting units.
 At the end of fiscal 2012, we had four operating segments, Rigid Open Top, Rigid Closed Top (collectively Rigid Packaging), Engineered Materials and Flexible Packaging.
 For purposes of conducting our annual goodwill impairment test, we have determined that we have five reporting units, Rigid Open Top, Rigid Closed Top, Engineered Films, Flexible Packaging and Tapes.
 Engineered Films and Tapes operations comprise the Engineered Materials operating segment.
 We determined that each of the components within our respective reporting units have similar economic characteristics and therefore should be aggregated and tested at the respective level as one reporting unit.
 We reached this conclusion because within each of our reporting units, we have similar products and production processes which allow us to share assets and resources across the product lines.
-We regularly re-align our production equipment and manufacturing facilities in order to take advantage of cost savings opportunities, obtain synergies and create manufacturing efficiencies.
+We regularly re-align our production equipment and manufacturing facilities in order to take advantage of cost savings opportunities, obtain synegies and create manufacturing efficiencies.
 In addition, we utilize our research and development centers, design center, tool shops, and graphics center which all provide benefits to each of the reporting units and work on new products that can not only benefit one product line, but can benefit multiple product lines.
-We also believe that the goodwill is recoverable from the overall operations of the unit given the similarity in production methodologies.
-Our Tapes reporting unit did not have any goodwill until it completed its acquisition of Stopaq in the fourth quarter of fiscal 2012.
-There were no indicators of impairment in the fourth quarter that required us to perform a test fo
+We also believe that the goodwill is recoverable from the overall operations of the unit given the similarity in production processes, synergies from leveraging the combined resources, common raw materials, common research and development, similar margins and similar distribution methodologies.
+Our Tapes reporting unit did not have any goodwill until it completed its ac